fallahn/sdl2vs/readme.md

 This solution demonstrates how to set up a basic SDL2 project for Android in Visual Studio 2019.
 The solution is explained in detail on [my blog](http://trederia.blogspot.com/2017/03/building-sdl2-for-android-with-visual.html).

+## Modifications 2021-4-16

+- Updated to use git submodules for SDL2 (since it has now migrated to git)

+Once you have cloned this repository use `git submodule update --init` to obtain the source of SDL2, SDL_image and SDL_ttf

 ## Modifications 2020-01-15

 - Microsoft Visual Studio 2019